Lyesse Laloui: Research

-Leadership and Institutional Contributions
+Leadership and institutional contributions

 In addition to his academic career, Laloui is a leading voice in international geotechnical policy and innovation.
-As ISSMGE Vice President for Europe, he has led initiatives focused on sustainability, youth engagement, and knowledge transfer.
-He chaired the Advisory Committee of the 2024 ECSMGE and is a member of the International Advisory Board for the upcoming 21st International Conference on Soil Mechanics and Geotechnical Engineering (ICSMGE) to be held in Vienna in June 2026.
+As ISSMGE President, he has led initiatives focused on sustainability, youth engagement, and knowledge transfer.
+He chaired the Advisory Committee of the 2024 ECSMGE and is a member of the International Advisory Board for the 21st International Conference on Soil Mechanics and Geotechnical Engineering (ICSMGE) held in Vienna in June 2026.

 He has also contributed to numerous international expert groups including NAGRA (Swiss nuclear waste agency), the International Energy Agency, and the Swiss Competence Center for Energy Research.

-Entrepreneurship and Technology Transfer
+Entrepreneurship and technology transfer

 Laloui is a founder or co-founder of several startups: